 Introduction to Docker Hosts

-Docker Hosts are the machines on which Docker daemon runs as a process and allow us to run the application as a container.
-Those machines can be physical machines or virtual machines running Linux or Windows OS.
-In other words, the machine on which we install Docker becomes Docker Host, for example, if we install Docker on our laptop, that laptop works as a Docker Host now and we can create Docker images, container, volumes and networks on that laptop.
+Docker Hosts are the machines on which Docker daemon runs as a process, allowing us to run the application as a container.
+Those machines can be physical or virtual machines running Linux or Windows OS.
+In other words, the device on which we install Docker becomes Docker Host; for example, if we install Docker on our laptop, that laptop works as a Docker Host now, and we can create Docker images, containers, volumes, and networks on that laptop.
 It allows us to run multiple containers and provides isolation among them.
-Each container has its own namespace, cgroup, network configuration, etc.
+Each container has its namespace, cgroup, network configuration, etc.

 Any workstation on which we install Docker becomes Docker Host.
-It provides a platform on which Docker daemon runs.
-We then run containers, build images, volumes, networks, etc from Docker CLI.
+It provides a platform on which the Docker daemon runs.
+We then run containers and build images, volumes, networks, etc., from Docker CLI.
 It is underlying hardware.

-As we know, it is a physical machine or VM on which Docker daemon is installed, we need Docker client to interact with the Docker daemon running.
-We can either install Docker CLI or Docker client on Docker Host or any different remote computer.
+As we know, it is a physical machine or VM on which the Docker daemon is installed; we need the Docker client to interact with the Docker daemon running.
+We can install Docker CLI or Docker client on Docker Host or any remote computer.
 When we run any container on the Docker Host using Docker CLI, it gets executed as below:

-1. As soon as we hit enter after typing the command, CLI makes a REST API call to docker daemon in JSON format.
+- When we hit enter after typing the command, CLI makes a REST API call to the docker daemon in JSON format.

-2. Docker daemon checks for the Docker image that is mentioned in the command locally and if it does not find the image locally then it goes to the Docker registry and searches there, if it finds the image over there, it first pulls that image locally and then starts the container.
+- Docker daemon checks for the Docker image that is mentioned in the command locally, and if it does not find the image locally, then it goes to the Docker registry and searches there; if it finds the image over there, it first pulls that image locally and then starts the container.

 Creation of Windows Docker Host